AlexLea444/oss-vhdl-demo/README.md

 4. This script uses ```.vhd``` for vhdl files, not ```.vhdl```.
 5. The script should be run as ```bash build.sh [program name]```.

->[!NOTE]
->The following steps pertain to usage of iceprog on a Linux (Debian) device.
-If you are using macOS, different steps may be required to run iceprog on your device.
-6. To improve long-term QoL, set a udev rule to allow access to the UPduino.
+6. [The following steps pertain to usage of iceprog on a Linux (Debian) device.
+If you are using macOS, different steps may be required to run iceprog on your device.]
+To improve long-term QoL, set a udev rule to allow access to the UPduino.

 To verify IDs, use usb-devices.
 For me, this is the rule as follows:
 ```bash